 Or perhaps when writing about a disease or health topic that’s unfamiliar you lose confidence in your abilities?

-In a nutshell, it requires specific knowledge of how to communicate complex issues to the intended audience.
-Coherently, and concisely at that.
+In a nutshell, medical writing requires specific knowledge of how to communicate complex issues to the intended audience coherently and concisely.

-Yet a lot of us get it wrong.
-No matter how experienced we are.
+And, a lot of us get it wrong – no matter how experienced we are!

 Many academic papers and journal articles are hard to read.
 According to the authors of an essay published in American Scientist, people often assume that the difficulties in reading academic literature are born out of necessity.
 Out of the extreme complexity of scientific concepts, data and analysis.